-Especially in recent years, the IRS has made it a priority to improve compliance with rules around the reporting of foreign assets and income.
-Since it’s estimated that the government misses out on nearly $200 billion in tax revenue a year as a result of avoidance, it’s easy to understand why.
-While hefty penalties are one potential fate, different IRS amnesty programs act as an incentive to help taxpayers get back on track with their compliance.
-In this post, we’ll outline the different amnesty programs available.
+Now more than ever, the IRS has made it a priority to improve compliance with rules around the reporting of foreign assets and income.
+Since it’s estimated that the government misses out on billions of dollars in tax revenue a year as a result of avoidance, it’s easy to understand why.
+While hefty penalties or passport revocation are potential fates, different IRS amnesty programs act as incentives to help taxpayers get back on track with their compliance.
+In this post, we’ll outline the various amnesty programs available.

-For one, there are the penalties.
-The nominal amount of the penalty varies depending on the delinquency and taxable amounts in question, but it’s safe to assume that an initial penalty starts at $10,000 and could be even higher.
-A willful failure to file a FBAR form, for example, can cost you the greater amount between $100,000 or 50% of the foreign account balance.
+For one, there are penalties.
+The amount of the penalty varies depending on the delinquency and taxable amounts in question, but an initial penalty for a non-willful FBAR violation starts at $10,000 and could be even higher.
+A willful failure to file an FBAR form, for example, can cost you the greater amount between $100,000 or 50% of the foreign account balance.

 IRS Amnesty Programs > Penalties